percona/percona-helm-charts/charts/gcp-marketplace/pxc-operator/README.md

 1. In the GCP Console, open [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).

-1. From the list of applications, click **Percona Server MongoDB Operator**.
+1. From the list of applications, click **Percona Kubernetes Operator for Percona XtraDB Cluster**.

 1. On the Application Details page, click **Delete**.